Varicella-Zoster Virus Antibody

 who may work with patients who have the virus.

 This test can also help your provider find out whether you have chickenpox if the

 diagnosis isn't clear.
 Symptoms of chickenpox include:

-The rash lasts for about 2 weeks.
-It can spread until all the spots on the skin have
+The rash lasts for about two weeks.
+It can spread until all the spots on the skin

 What other tests might I have along with this test?